-Traffic: When we are working in the street, one lane of traffic will be left open in each direction.
 You will always be able to reach your home or business, even if it means putting a metal plate in place.
-Safety is our first consideration.
+Safety is always the first consideration.

-Parking: We will post our work area for "No Parking" as needed, during work hours.
+Parking: We will post our work area for "No Parking" as needed, during work hours (7am-4pm).
 We are agreeable to parking outside of those hours, but will have to insist that cars be moved by the start of the next workday.
 We will try to preserve as much parking as we can.